Oshobyar/LITA_CAPSTONE-PROJECT/README.md

 ## PROJECT 1:  Sales Performance Analysis for a Retail Store

 ### PROJECT OVERVIEW
-This project aims to analyze the sales performance of a retail store.
-I want to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an in
+This project aims to analyze the sales performance of a retail store over the past two years.
+By analyzing various parameters in the data set, we seek to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ### DATA SOURCES
+The data used was downloaded from Canvas LMS of the LITA Data Analysis class organized by the Incubator Hub

 ### TOOLS USED
+- Microsoft Excel: Data Cleaning, Analysis and Visulisation
+- SQL- Structured Query Language: Querying of Data
+- PowerBI